 |IT Based Tactics||✓|

-Berkeley is a city of approximately 112,000 residents, located on the eastern shore of San Francisco Bay in northern California.
-Driven by community complaints, the Berkeley Police Department conducted a street-level reverse sting in South Berkeley in March 2005.
+Berkeley is a city of approximately 123,000 residents, located on the eastern shore of San Francisco Bay in northern California.
+A wide range of crimes have occurred during prostitution transactions, including assault and battery with deadly weapons, drug trafficking, sexual assault, and serial murders specifically targeting prostituted women.
+Driven by community complaints and a need to combat thew array of prostitution related crimes, the Berkeley Police Department has used demand reduction tactics.
+For example, police conducted a street-level reverse sting in South Berkeley in March 2005.
 The operation utilized undercover women officers, who served as decoys along the San Pablo Avenue corridor.
-A total of 12 johns were arrested.
-The men’s names and identities of arrestees were not released to the media.
+A total of 12 male sex buyers were arrested.
+The identities of arrestees were not released to the media.

 - “Crime Beat”, Berkeley Voice, October 25 2002.

 - “Berkeley Police Sting Targets Prostitution”, Daily Californian, March 29 2005.